 Personal Income.
 Since at least 1929, real and nominal per capita income levels have been consistently higher in Massachusetts than in the United States.
 After growing at an annual rate higher than that for the United States between 1982 and 1988, real income levels in Massachusetts declined between 1989 and 1991.
 Real per capita income levels in Massachusetts increased faster than the national average between 1994 and 1997.
 In 2000 Massachusetts had its highest per capita income growth in 16 years, exceeding the national growth rate by 1.6 percentage points.
-In 2001 and 2002, nominal and real income in both Massachusetts and the United States showed a slight decline.
+In 2001 and 2002, nominal and real income in both Massachusetts and the United States declined, while in 2003 the state showed a slight decline while the nation was essentially flat.
 Even with slight declines in income, both real and nominal income levels in Massachusetts remain well above the national average.
-Only two states had higher levels of per capita personal income in 2002.
-The following chart illustrates real per capita personal income in Massachusetts, New England, and the United States since 1970.
+Again in 2003 as in the past several years, only two states had higher levels of per capita personal income.
+The following chart illustrates real per capita personal income in Massachusetts, New England, and the United States since 1971.